Read This First

 Prompt 1: Write a short essay on the vague demarcation between philosophers and non-philosopher thinkers, and explore the ways non-philosophers have contributed to philosophical thought.

-The central claim is this: The boundary between philosophers and non-philosophers is a topic of debate, complicated by the multidisciplinary nature of intellectual inquiry.
+In plain terms: The boundary between philosophers and non-philosophers is a topic of debate, complicated by the multidisciplinary nature of intellectual inquiry.

 1. The Vague Demarcation between Philosophers and Non-Philosopher Thinkers: The boundary between philosophers and non-philosophers is a topic of debate, complicated by the multidisciplinary nature of intellectual inquiry.